numpy/numpy/doc/source/reference/arrays.promotion.rst

    precision of NumPy scalars or 0-D arrays for promotion purposes.

 .. [#default-int] The default integer is marked as ``int64`` in the schema but is ``int32`` on 32bit platforms.
-However, normal PCs are 64bit.
+However, most modern systems are 64bit.